 Rentals still prevail

-Of all the home-related searches, rentals constituted 46% in 2016.
+Of all the home-related searches, rentals constituted 46%.
 Again, this is tied in closely with home affordability, especially in certain areas where the local economy is driving home prices up.

 For the recap, check out the infographic:

 (Click to enlarge.
 Source: Google & Chase Home Lending)

 Partnering up with a great mortgage broker is one of the most important business relationships agents should seek.
 When marketing to home buyers, particularly to first-time buyers, this can be your top referral source.
 Do also consider providing more mortgage-related information and home-buying advice on your blog.